MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBaseline.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPHEALTHMETRICS `<IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
+`APPHEALTHMETRICS <IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Insights <IMicrosoftGraphUserExperienceAnalyticsInsight[]>]`: The insights for the user experience analytics category.
     - `[InsightId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Severity <String>]`: userExperienceAnalyticsInsightSeverity
     - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Values <IMicrosoftGraphUserExperienceAnalyticsInsightValue[]>]`: The value of the user experience analytics insight.
   - `[MetricValues <IMicrosoftGraphUserExperienceAnalyticsMetric[]>]`: The metric values for the user experience analytics category.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Unit <String>]`: The unit of the user experience analytics metric.
     - `[Value <Double?>]`: The value of the user experience analytics metric.

-BATTERYHEALTHMETRICS `<IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
+`BATTERYHEALTHMETRICS <IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Insights <IMicrosoftGraphUserExperienceAnalyticsInsight[]>]`: The insights for the user experience analytics category.
     - `[InsightId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Severity <String>]`: userExperienceAnalyticsInsightSeverity
     - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Values <IMicrosoftGraphUserExperienceAnalyticsInsightValue[]>]`: The value of the user experience analytics insight.
   - `[MetricValues <IMicrosoftGraphUserExperienceAnalyticsMetric[]>]`: The metric values for the user experience analytics category.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Unit <String>]`: The unit of the user experience analytics metric.
     - `[Value <Double?>]`: The value of the user experience analytics metric.

-BESTPRACTICESMETRICS `<IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
+`BESTPRACTICESMETRICS <IMicrosoftGraphUserExperienceAnalyticsCategory>`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Insights <IMicrosoftGraphUserExperienceAnalyticsInsight[]>]`: The insights for the user experience analytics category.
     - `[InsightId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Severity <String>]`: userExperienceAnalyticsInsightSeverity
     - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of the user experience analytics insight.
     - `[Values <IMicrosoftGraphUserExperienceAnalyticsInsightValue[]>]`: The value of the user experience analytics insight.
   - `[MetricValues <IMicrosoftGraphUserExperienceAnalyticsMetric[]>]`: The metric values for the user experience analytics category.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Unit <String>]`: The unit of the user experience analytics metric.
     - `[Value <Double?>]`: The value of the user experience analytics metric.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBaseline>`: The user experience analytics baseline entity contains baseline values against which to compare the user experience analytics scores.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBaseline>`: The user experience analytics baseline entity contains baseline values against which to compare the user experience analytics scores.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppHealthMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Insights <IMicrosoftGraphUserExperienceAnalyticsInsight[]>]`: The insights for the user experience analytics category.
       - `[InsightId <String>]`: The unique identifier of the user experience analytics insight.
       - `[Severity <String>]`: userExperienceAnalyticsInsightSeverity
       - `[UserExperienceAnalyticsMetricId <String>]`: The unique identifier of the user experience analytics insight.
       - `[Values <IMicrosoftGraphUserExperienceAnalyticsInsightValue[]>]`: The value of the user experience analytics insight.
     - `[MetricValues <IMicrosoftGraphUserExperienceAnalyticsMetric[]>]`: The metric values for the user experience analytics category.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Unit <String>]`: The unit of the user experience analytics metric.
       - `[Value <Double?>]`: The value of the user experience analytics metric.
   - `[BatteryHealthMetrics <IMicrosoftGraphUserExperienceAnalyticsCategory>]`: The user experience analytics category entity contains the scores and insights for the various metrics of a category.